lipopowski/lipopowski.github.io/_pages/about.md

 In general, I care about understanding how to create online spaces with better social and psychological outcomes.
 Currently, I'm thinking about (spoiler alert): tiktok affordances, influencers and authenticity, and low-stakes participation in online communities.

-## Past work
+## Past Work
-In the past, I have done work in HCI+AI, planning and scheduling, and interdisciplinary CS.
+Before starting my PhD, I did research in HCI+AI, planning and scheduling, and interdisciplinary CS.

 ## Collaborators and Mentors